faydonK/My-Vscode-profile/README.md

 # My-Vscode-profile
-Her my code-profile with all my extention
+Here my code-profile with all my extention